4th Annual Poe-it Like Poe Poetry Contest

 • Trisha Leigh Shufelt

-Trisha Leigh Shufelt is an author, artist, and poet of several books including the Ghosts of Nevermore, inspired by the works of Edgar Allan Poe.
+Trisha Leigh Shufelt is an author, artist, and poet of several books including the Ghosts of Nevermore, inspired by the works of Edgar Allan Poe, winner of a 2023 Saturday Visiter Award by the Poe Museum of Baltimore, MD.
 Other Poe related works include the Poe Tarot, bronze winner of a Coalition of Visionary Resources Award and Saturday Visiter Award nominee for 2022.
-The Poe Tarot incorporates Poe quotes and whimsical/macabre images from Poe’s vast body of works.
-She recently published her fifth poetry book, the Ghosts of Winterbourne, which continues her gothic poetry style.
-She also writes dark fantasy novels under the pen name Andaleigh Archer.
-You can find more information at www.artinsoul.org and follow Trisha at facebook.com/TrishaLeighPoetry.
+She recently published her tenth poetry book, Inside a Lemon Moon and her poetry book Thundering on the Pink will release Spring 2026 through Kelsay Books.
+You can find more information at thepoetrymoth.com or trishaleighpoetry.com.

 • Dr. Jeff Thompson